Providers: Frequently Asked Questions

 A dependent is a spouse, registered domestic partner (if permitted in your state), dependent children under the age of 26, parents over age 60 in the household and any other IRS-defined dependent.

-Does every doctor need malpractice insurance to participate?
+Does every doctor need malpractice insurance and business/premise insurance to participate?

 On your webinar, you state that you will not allow a doctor to do a “dumb doctor” deal on the fee schedule worksheet.
 What exactly is a “dumb doctor” deal?